-In addition to academic credentials and experience, the case manager understands characteristics of the client-older adult population and the setting in which it is served.
+In addition to academic credentials and experience, the case manager understands characteristics of the older adult population.

-Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 & ???
+Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 &???

 STANDARD 2: The case manager shall use professional knowledge, skills, and competence in serving the client, whose interests are paramount.
 Services provided by case managers shall be confidential, objective, and culturally and linguistically appropriate.